LuciaXausa/Detecting-covariate-drift/readMe.txt

     The last function compute detection accuracy for each combination of dimensionality reduction and statistical test.
     An instance is correctly detected if the results of the tests are above/below given thresholds.

-    Results of detection accuracy  are printed in the file detectionAccuracy.txt

     thresholds is the notebook where thresholds for detection accuracy are computed.
 They are gotten by performing same techniques of drift detection on batches of the dataset.

-    Thresholds results are printed on threshold.txt file.

     In Utils there are the used functions.